Melanoma and other skin cancersSkin cancer; Squamous cell cancer; Basal cell cancer; Actinic keratosis; Nonmelanoma skin cancer

 - Sometimes, however, pigment cells grow out of control and become a cancerous and life-threatening melanoma.

-Melanoma accounts for less than 5% of all skin cancers, yet it results in most skin cancer deaths, according to the American Cancer Society (ACS).
+Melanoma accounts for only about 1% of all skin cancers, yet it results in the most skin cancer deaths, according to the American Cancer Society (ACS).
 The incidence of melanoma has increased by close to 10 times over the last 20 to 30 years.

 Melanoma in situ

 Melanoma in situ is the earliest form of melanoma when the cancer is confined to the epidermis, the top layer of the skin.
 Because the cancerous cells have not invaded into the dermis, this type is cured surgically with minimal risk for metastasis.